baldeosingh01/course-materials/CODE_OF_CONDUCT.md

 `TODO: Determine appropriate reward for a quanta or absolute winner of course points`

-### Group Contribution
+### Co-op Contribution

 This course works due to the trust the instructor places in each team becoming a collaborative home for all students.
 However, there is a fine line between collaboration and academic dishonesty.
+Here, we define that that line is and what general consequences (positive or negative) are under it.

-#### Groupwork assignments
+#### Co-op assignments

+For all co-op assignments, members will fill out a post-assignment assessment to determine individual level of effort (LoE).

 `TODO: Codify contribution behavior for assignments which rely on collective group effort`

-#### Teamwork/Collborative assignments
+#### Individual assignments

 `TODO: Design rules for assignments with individual submission, but allowed collaboration/discussion`